NewtownHS2526/unit1-project-Alejandro-R184/U1LAB1.md

 Include the following html elements in your code...

-1. An html skeleton (html, head, body)
+1. An html skeleton (html, head, body)/
-2. At least two header elements(h1, h3, etc)
+2. At least two header elements(h1, h3, etc)/
-3. At least one paragraph element
+3. At least one paragraph element/
-4. At least one image element
+4. At least one image element/;
 5. At least one anchor element linking to another page
 6. All the elements above are nested inside the body
 7. Encapsulate sections in a `div`